MFQ/citibike-nyc/Readme.md

 # citibike-nyc

-Citibikenyc is an API Client
+Citibikenyc is an API Client for Citi bike www.citibikenyc.com